helix-bridge/helix-docs/docs/helixbridge/relayer_register.md

   - **feeLimit**: Controls the maximum cost of a relay operation, protecting the relayer from excessive gas fees
   - **reorgThreshold**: It's an assumption about the block confirmation of transactions initiated by users on the source chain – the larger, the safer
   - **bridgeType**: Indicates the type of bridge, currently taking values of `lnv2-default`, `lnv2-opposite`, and `lnv3`, consistent with the type displayed during relayer registration
-  - **providers**: List the addresses of token pairs on the source and target chains, as well as the exchange rate for the native token on the target chain.
+  - **tokens**: List the addresses of token pairs on the source and target chains, as well as the exchange rate for the native token on the target chain.
     :::info{title=swapRate}
     The swapRate is the conversion rate from the native token on the target chain to the transfer token.
 For example, the native token on Ethereum is ETH, and the token to be transferred is USDC, the conversion rate might be approximately 2500 at 16/01/2024.
 As prices fluctuate, the Relayer needs to periodically adjust this ratio.
     :::

+### SafeWallet

+You can also use safewallet to run relayer, just configure the following 3 parameters in the bridges field of the configuration file.

+- **safeWalletAddress:**
+  the wallet address, must exist both on source chain and target chain.
+- **safeWalletUrl:**
+  the safe wallet service url. eg. https://safe-transaction-goerli.safe.global
+- **safeWalletRole:**
+  the Role of the account, can be `signer` or `executer`, the `executer` will send execution transaction when there are enough signatures.

 ### Install & Run